Skip to content

 1. The 'Code Provenance' Audit

 Demand a line-by-line attribution of the codebase.
-Use automated scanning tools to segregate human-written code from AI-generated code.
-If more than 15% of the core IP is AI-generated without clear copyright provenance, apply a specific valuation discount or demand a higher escrow holdback.
+Use automated scanning tools and engineering interviews to identify AI-generated code, open-source components, and unclear ownership history.
+If a meaningful portion of core IP lacks clear provenance, require remediation, a specific indemnity, or a targeted escrow.

 2. Structuring the Escrow